Stratadox/IdentityMap/README.md

 ## About

 Contains the objects that have already been loaded.
-Used to prevent double loading of supposedly unique entities.
+Used to prevent double loading of unique entities.

 ## Installation